kunwarx08/Hackintosh-Ryzen-3-1300x-RX-470/README.md

 # About AMD non supported softwares
 yes amd might struggle in virtualisation softwares as per the guide but i was working in android studio without using Android emolator (Virtualisation) it is working completely fine.

+# Bios Changes
+allowed the installation file referencing the youtube video.